harshitha-reddy-usc/sync_records_across_projects_v0.2/README.md

 <span style='color: #ff0000; font-size: 1.25rem;'>Please note that if Sync Records Across Projects is used there is a risk of overwriting data
 in an instrument.
 Any record saved with data on it weather piped or not will save on that record.</span>

-<h3 style='color: #33B9FF;'>Support for Repeating Instances</h3>
-This module supports repeating instances in the following way:
-'Unique Match Field' and 'Destination Field' settings may both (or either) be set to fields that exist in repeating instruments of the destination project.

-The module cannot, however, support configurations that require the 'Alternate Source Match Field' or 'Source Field' settings to point to fields that exist in repeating instruments.

 ### Note: Field Embedding
 The Sync Records Across Projects module may not work correctly when interacting with embedded fields.